Gender representation in video games: As supporting characters

 Female characters are often cast in the role of the damsel in distress, with their rescue being the objective of the game.
 Princess Zelda in the early The Legend of Zelda series, the Sultan's daughter in Prince of Persia, and Princess Peach through much of the Mario series are paradigmatic examples.
 By 2013, Peach appeared in 14 of the main Super Mario games and was kidnapped in 13 of them.
-The only main games that Peach was not kidnapped in were in the North America release of Super Mario 2 and Super Mario 3D World, but she was a character that can be played.
+The only main games that Peach was not kidnapped in were in the North America release of Super Mario Bros.
+2, Super Mario 3D World, and Super Mario Bros.
+Wonder, but she was a character that can be played.
 Zelda became playable in some later games of The Legend of Zelda series or had the pattern altered.
 Shanon Sherman described how the illustrations on video game covers portrayed women in need of rescue.
 She wrote that these covers reinforce the existing gender stereotypes and sexual discrimination against women.

+Gerudo women in The Legend of Zelda series returned in the 2017 game Breath of the Wild.
+They live in an all-female town that Link infiltrates by wearing a "an exoticized belly dancer/harem costume, complete with veil".
+The voyeurist, transmisogynist quest involves purchasing clothes from an exaggerated stereotype of a trans woman, whose face Link cringes at, before employing another transphobic stereotype: a man (Link) disguising himself as a woman to enter a woman-only space.
+The women there mainly discuss how attracted they are to men, for the presumed cis, straight male player.